ripl/SofaFramework-Docker/README.md

 This repo has contains scripts that will automate building the Sofa Framwork simulator with plugins needed to work with Soft Robots.
-(STLIB, SoftRobots, ModelOrderReduction).
+(STLIB

-To build run: ./build.sh
+To build run:

+"$ ./build.sh"

+Note: this can take >4 hrs on the first build.

 To launch use ./launch_docker.sh, this will mount /workdir to the home directory of the user in the docker container.

+To view the sample scene:

+"$ cd /home/sofauser/workdir/simple_control_policy"

-To see the problem with Model Order reduction run:
+To see it with a the runSofa gui do:

-"$ cd /home/sofauser/workdir/MOR_test"
+"$ runSofa sceneClass.py"

+To run within a python script do:
-"$ jupyter-notebook DiskModelOrderReduction.ipynb"
+"$ python simulation_wrapper.py"

-and open the link that is provided  http://localhost:8888/?token=SomethingSomethingSomething to view in your local browser

-Inside the ipynb you should be able to run each of the cells until you get to phase3() where the error should appear.